 What happens when you grill a banana?
 Even better.. what happens when you stuff a banana with peanut butter and chocolate and THEN grill it?
-Amazingness.
+The answer is amazingness.
 Pure awesome.
-A great alternative to my former favorite fire-friend: s’mores
+A great alternative to my formerly favorite fire-friendly dessert: s’mores.
+What I’m talking about is grilled banana boats.

-These were so delicious they seemed to disappear!
+These were so delicious they seemed to disappear right before our eyes!

-This is a super easy way to have a sweet treat after a bar-b-q or a day in the sun without spoiling your diet or health.
+Banana Boats are a super easy way to have a sweet treat after a bar-b-q or a day in the sun without spoiling your diet or health.
 It takes about 3 minutes of prep and 15 minutes of waiting while it grills.
+And by waiting I mean hanging out with your friends by the fire while the grill works its magic on the banana, peanut butter and chocolate combination.

 Choose your bananas wisely: the more ripe the banana is, the sweeter the boat will be post grilling.
-Make sure to cook the bananas until the skins are blackened to get the best effect, with the sugars in the banana caramelizing.
+I prefer a less ripened banana.
+The final product is less sweet and has a cake-like texture from the extra starch in the banana.
+Make sure to cook the bananas until the skins are blackened to get the best effect.
+That allows enough time for the sugars in the banana to caramelize.

 - If you don’t like peanut butter, you can substitute with almond butter or any other nut butter